Paymentsense/Dapper.SimpleLoad/README.md

         }
 ```

-And turn it into something like this:
+And replace it with something like this:

 ```c#
         public MerchantMasterDto GetMerchantByGuid(Guid merchantGuid)